padiketeku/EarthObservation101-Practicals/Activity-09-Working with Temperature Data.md

 150.998,-33.692,150.765,-33.693,
 150.765,-33.889]

 Given the correlation test and scatter plot, explain your results in plain English.
-Post this to the discussion forum.

 ## Conclusion